 "When somebody is studying something that doesn't have any obvious practical implications, [Congress] tends to think it is a waste of money," Shostak told me.
 "That's exactly wrong.
 Basic research is the kind that pays off in the long term—far more than the applied research."

 There is little indication that will change under the next president.
-Most of the leading 2016 presidential candidates from both parties have voiced general support for NASA, and they have called for directing more federal resources to space exploration (the notable exception is Democratic candidate Bernie Sanders, who has voted in the past to slash NASA's budget).
+Most of the leading 2016 presidential candidates from both parties have voiced general support for NASA, and called for directing more federal resources to space exploration (the notable exception is Democratic candidate Bernie Sanders, who has voted in the past to slash NASA's budget).
 But Shostak is skeptical that any of this would translate into support for a revamped SETI program at the space agency.